googleapis/sdk-platform-java/library_generation/DEVELOPMENT.md

 to contain the generator JAR.
 Please note that this is a recent feature and only this jar is expected to be there.
-Soon enough, more binaries such as the gRPC and protoc plugins will also be stored here.
 Developers must make sure this folder is properly configured before running the scripts locally.
 Note that this relies on the `HOME` en var which is always defined as per